-It is through these properties of aloe vera gel that it is able to get rid of cold sores, making it an ideal solution to the perennial question on how to get rid of cold sores on lips, mouth, and other parts of the body.
-Let us look at these benefits one by one.
+It is through these properties of aloe vera gel that it is able to get rid of cold sores, making it an ideal solution to the perennial question of how to get rid of cold sores on lips, mouth, and other parts of the body.

 - Reduces inflammation

-Aloe vera contains 8 enzymes, C-glucosyl chromone, 4 fatty acids, gibberrellins, auxins, and 20 amino acids, all of which have been shown to provide excellent anti-inflammatory effects.
+Aloe vera contains 8 enzymes, C-glucosyl chromone, 4 fatty acids, gibberellins, auxins, and 20 amino acids, all of which have been shown to provide excellent anti-inflammatory effects.

-- Fights free radicals
+- Fights Free Radicals

-Since stress is one of the major triggers of cold sores, providing ample antioxidants in the body can help reduce both the incidence and severity of the cold sores.
+Since stress is one of the major triggers of cold sores, providing ample antioxidants in the body can help reduce both the incidence and severity of cold sores.

-- Kills microorganisms
+- Kills Microorganisms

 Aloe vera gel also contains salicylic acid which is a substance that is well-known for killing fungal species, one of the most common microorganisms that can take advantage of a reduced immune system functioning related to cold sores.

-- Heals wounds
+- Heals Wounds

 How to Use Aloe Vera Gel to Treat Cold Sore

 Now that you know the many benefits of aloe vera gel especially in the management of cold sores, the next thing you have to learn is how to use aloe vera for cold sores.

 You can squeeze the juice of each piece onto a cotton ball and apply this to the cold sore.

 Other Surprising Beauty Benefits of Aloe Vera Gel

-Aside from the ability to get rid of cold sore on your lips, aloe vera for cold sores has many other benefits, too.
+Aside from the ability to get rid of a cold sore on your lips, aloe vera for cold sores has many other benefits, too.

-- It helps treat sunburn by helping facilitate the faster healing of sun-damaged skin while also replenishing moisture and providing it with protective layer.
+- It helps treat sunburn by helping facilitate the faster healing of sun-damaged skin while also replenishing moisture and providing it with a protective layer.

 - It moisturizes the skin so that your skin will feel and look fresher, younger, and more vibrant.

-- Aloe vera has a number of substances that have amazing anti-inflammatory properties to help reduce the severity of acnes and other skin problems.
+- Aloe vera has a number of substances that have amazing anti-inflammatory properties to help reduce the severity of acne and other skin problems.
 Additionally, it can help stimulate the growth of new skin cells.

 - It helps you look younger by providing the skin with the antioxidants it needs to minimize the appearance of fine lines, stretch marks, wrinkles, and even dark spots that are often associated with aging.

-- It nourishes the skin.
-Aloe vera provides 7 of the 8 essential amino acids and 20 of the 22 amino acids needed by the body to produce healthy cells.
+- Aloe vera provides 7 of the 8 essential amino acids and 20 of the 22 amino acids needed by the body to produce healthy cells.

 It is a miracle plant that not only treats cold sores but also keeps you feeling and looking more beautiful, younger, and more vibrant than ever.